-Rwanda gorilla safaris are the major drawcard for tours in Rwanda due to the fact that this was the base of the popular primatologist, Dian Fossey.
-When Dian Fossey decided to stay in Virunga and interact with the mountain gorillas, she was definitely the first human to closely relate with these species in the wild.
-Her book was later turned into a movie version titled Gorillas in the Mist and this drew worldwide attention on mountain gorillas.
+Rwanda gorilla safaris are the major drawcard for tours in Rwanda because this was the base of the popular primatologist, Dian Fossey.
+When Dian Fossey decided to stay in Virunga and interact with the mountain gorillas, she was the first human to closely relate with these species in the wild.
+Her book was later turned into a movie version titled Gorillas in the Mist and this drew worldwide attention to mountain gorillas.

-Akagera is a much preferable East African destination since it is one of the closest wildlife parks from the country’s national Airport-Kigali international Airport.
-It is just about a 3 hours’ drive to the park from the Airport.
+Akagera is a much preferable East African destination since it is one of the closest wildlife parks to the country’s national Airport-Kigali International Airport.
+It is just about a 3 hours drive to the park from the Airport.
 You also spot other wild animals like giraffes, zebras, and hippos.

 Birding Rwanda is one perfect choice for any ardent birder.
-The country is relevantly small in area and therefore can be birded within a short period of time.
+The country is relevantly small in area and therefore can be birded within a short period.
 Rwanda has 703 bird species recorded within her boundaries, 510 species known to be residents, and 183 being seasonal and migrant birds.

-Other factors that make birding in Rwanda much referable is that the country hosts 29 Albertine Rift bird species, there’s a very good road network and as well as good security.
+Other factors that make birding in Rwanda much more relevant is that the country hosts 29 Albertine Rift bird species, there’s a very good road network, and as well as good security.